sm86/libra/language/stdlib/modules/doc/Diem.md

 ## Function `burn_now`

 A shortcut for immediately burning a coin.
-This calls preburn followed by a subsequent burn, and is used for administrative burns, like unpacking an XDX coin or charging fees.
+This calls preburn followed by a subsequent burn, and is used for administrative burns, like unpacking an GAS coin or charging fees.

 <pre><code><b>public</b> <b>fun</b> <a href="Diem.md#0x1_Diem_burn_now">burn_now</a>&lt;CoinType&gt;(coin: <a href="Diem.md#0x1_Diem_Diem">Diem::Diem</a>&lt;CoinType&gt;, preburn: &<b>mut</b> <a href="Diem.md#0x1_Diem_Preburn">Diem::Preburn</a>&lt;CoinType&gt;, preburn_address: address, capability: &<a href="Diem.md#0x1_Diem_BurnCapability">Diem::BurnCapability</a>&lt;CoinType&gt;)